stevemclaugh/preservation-torrent/README.md

 - Issuing data in bundles decreases the odds that individual torrents will slip through the cracks and no longer be seeded.

-- In response to imagined critics: The reason for the bundled model is that these torrents are aimed at preservation, not everyday use.
-It's still possible to download individual files from within torrents.
+- The reason for the bundled model is that these torrents are aimed at preservation, not everyday use.
+It is still possible to download individual files from within torrents.

 ### Torrents should be issued in a numbered series, with periodic additions for new datasets.